Cryptorchidism / undescended testicles in dogs

 Recovery and aftercare

-As with any operation, your dog will need to be monitored closely while they recover.
+As with any surgery, your dog will need to be monitored closely during their recovery.

-Dissolvable stitches (usually blue/purple coloured) don’t need removing, but non-dissolvable stitches will need removing 7-14 days after the operation.
+- Stitch removal: Dissolvable stitches don't need removal.
+Non-dissolvable stitches will need to be removed 7-14 days after surgery.

 Cost

-It tends to cost more to castrate a dog with cryptorchidism than is does to castrate a normal dog because the operation is more complex and takes longer.
-However, the cost is likely to be much less than treating any problems caused by retained testicles.
-Speak to your vet practice for exact costs.
+It tends to cost more to castrate a cryptorchid dog than it does to do a regular castration because the operation is more complex and takes longer.

 Did you find this page useful?